OmerMaruani/EEPROM-Programmer/README.md

 # What's here?

 # 1. Basic progammer
 The code in the code/eeprom-programmer.ino directory is a simple EEPROM programmer.
-It writes a few bytes into the EEPROM and then reads (or "dumps") its contents.
+It writes a few bytes into the EEPROM and then reads its contents.